One Week in Tuscany - A Local’s Itinerary

 Get a fairly early start today and set out on another scenic drive, this one through the Val d’Orcia, a landscape of hills carpeted with golden fields and vineyards and topped here and there with storybook villages.

-You could make the trip to Montepulciano (your final destination) in a little over an hour, but it’s better to make a day of it with some meandering and stops along the way.
+Your final destination is Montepulciano, and you could make the trip straight from Siena in a little over an hour, but it’s better to make a day of the journey with some meandering and stops along the way.

-So, you’ll start by heading south of Siena, and will quickly cross into a landscape of gentle clay hills, literally the clays of Siena, or Crete Senesi.
-The stark hillsides are eerily lonely and empty, with isolated farms appearing now and then.
+So, today starts by heading south from Siena.
+Once you leave the city behind, you’ll quickly cross into a land of gentle clay-filled hills, known literally as the “clays of Siena”, or Crete Senesi.
+The stark hillsides offer a strikingly different landscape from those of Chianti and they eerily lonely and empty, with isolated farms appearing now and then.

-Another welcoming spot is the Abbey of Monte Oliveto Maggiore, a huge medieval monastery that appears like a red-brick mirage among the gray hills.
-Inside is yet another Tuscan art treasure: A 36-scene fresco cycle that illustrates the life of St. Benedict in colorful detail.
+Another welcoming spot nearby is the Abbey of Monte Oliveto Maggiore, a huge medieval monastery that appears like a red-brick mirage among the gray hills.
+Inside is yet another Tuscan art treasure: a 36-scene fresco cycle that illustrates the life of St. Benedict in colorful detail.

-An atmospheric setting in which to introduce yourself (but not your designated driver) to Brunello and slightly less distinguished Rosso di Montalcino is the Enotecca la Fortessa, within the walls of Montalcino’s fortress.
+An atmospheric setting in which to introduce yourself (but not your designated driver) to Brunello, and the slightly less distinguished Rosso di Montalcino, is the Enotecca la Fortezza, which is located inside the walls of Montalcino’s fortress.
 Your tasting will be accompanied by locally made cheeses and salamis, and the shop sells wines from throughout the region.

 If you fancy visiting any wineries as well, Poggio Antico and Sasso di Sole are among the the ones just outside of Montalcino that offer tastings.